nest-bots/bot-platform/README.md

 #### Command Handlers

 By default there are no command-handler included, that detect the usage of commands in the messages.
 These have to be created manually.
 The `findCommand`-Method of the `BotCommandService` can be used to detect the usage of commands.
 By passing the Command-Elements as a `string[]` (usually the message content split at every space), the method will traverse the `CommandTree` and return either a `CommandResult` or null, dependant on weather a suitable command was found or not.
 The `CommandResult`-Object contains the instance of the CommandHandler, the remaining arguments less the command parts itself and the length of Tree-Path found.

+#### TODO

-(TODO: Clarify how the Command-Tree works).
+- [ ] Clarify how the Command-Tree works
+- [ ] Actually create some Framework Wrappers